sonic-net/SONiC/doc/Dump-Utility.md

 * Name of the argument is set to "arg".
 If this has to be changed,  override ARG_NAME class variable.
 * This name specified in the "ARG_NAME" is reflected when the command `dump state --show` is run.
 * The Module Class should implement `execute(arg)` and `get_all_args()` method
+* If a CONFIG_FILE is used, update the class variable "CONFIG_FILE".
+More on this "CONFIG_FILE" in JSON Template 1

 ###### Requirements on the Module Class for execute(arg) method
 * The execute method will receive a dictionary.
 The value passed from the user can be fetched by using ARG_NAME i.e.  `args[ARG_NAME]`